Worrisome trends in architecture education

 The page provides three views of the same shape.
 Two of these are pointless as they neither provide a good overview nor greater detail.
 It appears that what we are looking at is a surface which has been affected by three point-attractors.
 This surface was subsequently triangulated using a refinement algorithm and ultimately the triangles were offset to create a collection of triangular holes.
 What does this shape mean?
 Your guess is as good as mine.
 The geometry and topology of the shape are complicated, but this complexity exists in a vacuum.
 It didn’t come from the design parameters or the city data and since it doesn’t represent an actual designed shape to be constructed it will not feed back into the design either.

-Finally, if this represent green space, why is it pink?
+Finally, if this represents green space, why is it pink?

 Page 7; Putting it all together

 At this point individual properties seem to be behind us and we’re presented with an image of both buildings and green space as they appear together in this project.
 There are three locations where towers will be constructed and four areas are designated as “Green Spaces”.
 Never mind that the distribution of green dots is completely different from the pink bulges on the previous page.
 The locations of both purple and green dots are not justified, or —if they are— those justifications have been omitted.
 They seem to intersect the existing built environment in awkward ways.
 There is no scale, no north direction, no explanation of what the blue dots are or indeed what the network of (presumably) wide thoroughfares is supposed to accomplish.

 As far as I’m concerned the entire publication should have been a build-up to this image, but all the tangent narratives about population, income disparity, racial distribution, homicides, institutions, interstitial spaces and substrates are nowhere to be found.
 How do three giant towers improve this environment?
 How do they worsen it?
 What will it cost to build and maintain?
 What will it generate in terms of housing, income and growth?